Hurricane Erin explodes in strength to a Category 5 storm in the Caribbean

 SAN JUAN, Puerto Rico (AP) — Hurricane Erin exploded in strength to a Category 5 storm in the Caribbean on Saturday, rapidly powering up from a tropical storm in a single day, the National Hurricane Center said.

-While the compact hurricane's center wasn't expected to hit land, it threatened to dump flooding rains as it continued to grow larger.
+While the compact hurricane's center wasn't expected to strike land, it threatened to dump flooding rains on the northeast Caribbean as it continued to grow larger.

 The first Atlantic hurricane of 2025, Erin ramped up from a tropical storm to a Category 5 hurricane in a mere 24 hours.
 By late Saturday morning, its maximum sustained winds more than doubled to 160 mph (255 kph).

-The hurricane was located 105 miles (170 kilometers) north of Anguilla at about 11 a.m.
-Saturday, moving west at 17 mph (28 kph).
-The storm's center was forecast to remain at sea without hitting landing, passing north of Puerto Rico and the Virgin Islands.
+The hurricane was located 110 miles (180 kilometers) north of Anguilla at 2 p.m.
+Saturday, moving west at 16 mph (26 kph).
+The storm's center was forecast to remain at sea, passing 145 miles (233 kilometers) north of Puerto Rico, according to the National Weather Service.

 Erin was close enough to affect nearby islands.
 Tropical storm watches were issued for St. Martin, St. Barts and St. Maarten.
 The Hurricane Center warned that heavy rain in some areas could trigger flash flooding, landslides and mudslides.